 Immediately after a TIA, you will probably be started on a daily dose of aspirin until your hospital investigations have been completed.
 If you were already taking low-dose (75 mg) aspirin, you will usually be advised to continue it at this dose.

-Warfarin is usually advised if you have a TIA where the source of the blood clot is from your heart (usually if you have the condition atrial fibrillation).
-Warfarin works by reducing some of the chemicals in the blood that are needed to make blood clot (it is an anticoagulant).
-The aim is to get the dose just right so the blood is 'thinner' than normal (less able to form clots), but not so much as to cause bleeding problems.
-Therefore, you need regular blood tests if you take warfarin.
+An oral anticoagulant medicine (warfarin, dabigatran, apixaban, edoxaban or rivaroxaban) is usually advised if you have a TIA where the source of the blood clot is from your heart (usually if you have the condition atrial fibrillation).
+Oral anticoagulant medicines work by reducing some of the chemicals in the blood that are needed to make blood clot.
+The aim is to get the dose just right so the blood is 'thinner' than normal (less able to form clots) but not so much as to cause bleeding problems.

 To try to lessen the chances of having a TIA or stroke, it is important to reduce your risk factors.
 The risk factors are the things that make the build-up of atheroma in blood vessels (arteries) happen more readily.
 Atheroma is a bit like the scale that furs up the inside of your kettle.
 Atheroma increases your risk of having serious problems such as TIA, stroke and heart attacks.
 The risk factors that can be changed are: